bru-digital/stack-driven/README.md

-# The Stack-Driven Agentic Backlog Framework
+# The Stack-Driven Agentic Backlog Framework (ABF)
 *A 13‑step, AI‑native playbook to generate a complete, tailored software backlog — as code.*

 > **License:** This repository is licensed under a **single license: Apache License 2.0**.